snap-stanford/snap-python/doc/source/reference/GenRndGnm.rst

 Parameters:

-- *GraphType*: class (input)
+- *GraphType*: graph class (input)
-    Type of graph to create: :class:`PNGraph`, :class:`PUNGraph`, or :class:`PNEANet`
+    Class of output graph -- one of :class:`PNGraph`, :class:`PNEANet`, or :class:`PUNGraph`.

 - *Nodes*: int (input)
-    Number of nodes in the generated graph
+    Number of nodes in the generated graph.

 - *Edges*: int (input)
-    Number of edges in the genereated graph
+    Number of edges in the genereated graph.

 - *IsDir*: boolean (input)
     Indicates whether to consider the edges as directed or undirected.
 Defaults to directed.

 - *Rnd*: TRnd (input)
-    Random number generator
+    Random number generator.

 Return value:

 - graph
-    A Snap.py graph of the specified type
+    A Snap.py graph of the specified type.

 The following example shows how to generate random graphs of types :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::